What is the salary of my MP?

-The basic salary for an MP was thus just under three times more than the national average salary of £28,600 in the United Kingdom at that time.
+The basic salary for an MP was thus just under three times more than the 2022 national medium salary of £33,280 in the United Kingdom.

 Responsibility for the regulation and administration of MPs’ pay and expenses was transferred to the Independent Parliamentary Standards Authority (IPSA) following the 2010 General Election.
 In 2011, IPSA was also made responsible for determining MPs’ pensions.